AbhijitBiradar/HTTP-Status-Codes/README.md

 A 400 Bad Request error status code means that the server cannot process the request due to an issue from the client.
 This could be due to any number of reasons, such as a file being too large, bad syntax, an invalid URL, or some other issue caused by a third-party application, which is why the 400 status code is sometimes uses as a catch all status code, even if there is an issue on the server-side.
 This can make troubleshooting a 400 status code a bit more time consuming and difficult, however, along with the 400 status code error and header information, the server can provide additional response along with it, which can be displayed to the user to help identify the issue and ease the process of troubleshooting and diagnosing the error.
 See RFC7231, Section 6.5.1 for more information.

+400 Bad request, this code indicates invalid syntax prevented the server from receiving a request.
+Servers return this code when the requester made the error and should correct it before trying again.
+This could mean the client used invalid message framing or improperly routed the message.

 ### HTTP Status 401 : “Unauthorized” or “Authorization Required.”